Forestry Commission Scotland would like to increase the amount of new productive planting.

 There are two routes to lease:

-2.4 Option A – this is intended for the majority of farmers and landholder applicants, who wish Forest Enterprise Scotland (FES) to manage and deliver all of the planning and woodland establishment operations.
+- This option is intended for the majority of farmers and landholder applicants, who wish Forest Enterprise Scotland (FES) to manage and deliver all of the planning and woodland establishment operations.

 This proposal is designed to complement the Scotland Rural Development Programme (SRDP).